 Many organisms that form the basis for the marine food chain are going to be affected by ocean acidification.
 It turns out that changing the pH of the ocean is not the only impact from this phenomenon.
 There is another, equally impactful side effect.
-Once carbon dioxide (CO2) has mixed with water molecules (H2O) to form hydrogen ions (H+) and carbonic acid (HCO3), those available hydrogen ions bond with other carbonate ions to form more carbonic acid.
-The problem here is that marine organisms possessing shells (many mollusks, crustaceans, corals, coralline algae, foramaniferans) need available carbonate ions to form the calcium carbonate (CaCo3) that comprises their shells.
+When carbon dioxide (CO2) mixes with water molecule (H2O) it forms carbonic acid (H2CO3) that then breaks down easily into hydrogen ions (H+) and bicarbonate (HCO3-), those available hydrogen ions bond with other carbonate ions to form more bicarbonate.
+The problem here is that marine organisms possessing shells (many mollusks, crustaceans, corals, coralline algae, foramaniferans) need available carbonate ions to form the calcium carbonate (CaCO3) that comprises their shells.
 In essence, ocean acidification is robbing these organisms of their necessary building blocks.

 There have been scientific experiments focusing on how the projected acidity of the oceans will affect different organisms.
 Marine pteropods already have thin shells, and these shells literally dissolve over 30 days in seawater with a 7.8 pH.
 Studies on sea urchins and mollusks show similar results.

 There are many resources included in this lesson, and many of them are going to say the same things, but each resource does a good job of explaining a certain part of the ocean acidification story.

 - Start with the pdf slideshow called Ocean Acidification: effects on marine organisms.
 It is the best overview and it has informative slides which can be presented or printed.
 It covers the whole topic and even has some great solution pages.

 - Ocean Acidification is a short 2-minute video from North Carolina Aquarium that explains how marine organisms build shells from calcium carbonate, and how ocean acidification impedes that process.